bgd-labs/aave-proposals-v3/src/20231106_AaveV3Ethereum_AaveFundingUpdates/AaveFundingUpdates.md

 ## Specification

 - Deposit 1M units of USDC from Treasury into Aave v3 (received from Polygon bridge)
-- Deposit 750k units of USDT from Treasury into Aave v3 (received from Polygon bridge)
+- Deposit 350k units of USDT from Treasury into Aave v3 (received from Polygon bridge)
+- Deposit 4000k units of USDT from Treasury into Aave v2 (received from Polygon bridge)
 - Deposit 500k units of DAI from Treasury into Aave v3 (received from Polygon bridge)

 Swap the following asset holdings to GHO: